 From a network of over 200,000 alumni worldwide, Dr. Kate Riegle van West was selected as one of the University of Auckland’s 40 inspiring alumni aged 40 and under in 2021.
+A former circus performer, Kate has found a unique way to blend her passions for performance, wellbeing and science into a successful business doing social good.
 To follow is an interview with Kate about her background, her time at the University of Auckland, and what she attributes her successes to.

 Q: Who have been some of the key people who have influenced you and how has that occurred?